nestauk/flow-temp-toolkit/src/principles/1-introducing-the-concept.md

 tagline: Explain the reason why changing flow temperature is important and the science behind it.
 icon: /static/files/introduce-noun-introduce-3859941.svg
+background_color: "#f2f1f9"
 next: 2-check-eligibility
 patterns:
   - title: Help people to understand why boilers aren’t running efficiently
+    description:
-    description: "It’s important to emphasise that combi boilers can be optimised and may not be currently running as efficiently as they could be. "
+      "It’s important to emphasise that combi boilers can be optimised and may not be currently running as efficiently as they could be. "
     icon: /static/files/icon.svg
     slug: explain-why-boilers-arent-running-efficiently